Investment guide

 • Separate total contributions from estimated investment gains.

-• Test return assumptions before using a real investment plan.
+• Test return assumptions before using a real investment plan or adviser conversation.

 What this calculator is for

-The Investment Calculator estimates a future balance from a starting investment and monthly deposits.
-It is useful for comparing habits and assumptions.
+The Investment Calculator estimates a future balance from starting money and monthly deposits.
+It is useful for comparing habits and assumptions, not choosing an investment.

 What to enter